JortBox/Halo-FDCA/README.md

   -steps STEPS          (int) Number of evauations each walker has to do.
                         Default: 1200
   -burntime BURNTIME    (int) Burn-in time for MCMC walkers.
 See emcee
                         documentation for info.
+Default: None. this is 1/4th of the steps.
-Default: None -max_radius MAX_RADIUS
+  -max_radius MAX_RADIUS
                         (float) Maximum posiible radius cut-off.
 Fitted halos cannot have any r > max_radius.
 In units of kpc.